 - if the medical treatment cannot take place in your country of origin

-*As a medical emergency are considered death, disability or another form of serious mental or physical damage
+*As a medical emergency are considered death, disability or another form of serious mental or physical damage.

 In order to assess whether the continuance of your medical treatment in the Netherlands is necessary, the IND (Immigration and Naturalization Service consults the Bureau Medische Advisering (BMA) (Committee of Medical Consultation).
-The medical treatment must be continued in the Netherlands when the BMA concludes that:

 Applicants whose situation does not come under a specific purpose of stay might qualify for immigration on humanitarian grounds.
 Their circumstances should be individual and distressing, also sometimes referred to as urgent humanitarian reasons.